learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 When we create a new song with the `Song.new` method, we *do not set that song's id*.
 A song gets an `id` only when it gets saved into the database (more on inserting songs into the database later).
 We therefore set the default value of the `id` argument that the `#initialize` method takes equal to `nil`, so that we can create new song instances that *do not have an `id` value.
 We'll leave that up to the database to handle later on.
 Why leave it up to the database?
 Remember that in the world of relational database, the `id` of a given record must be unique.
 If we could replicate a record's `id`, we would have a very disorganized database.
 Only the database itself, through the magic of SQL, can ensure that the `id` of each record is unique.

-#### The `#create_table` Method
+#### The `.create_table` Method

-Above, we created a class method, `#create_table`, that crafts a SQL statement to create a songs table and give that table column names that match the attributes of an individual instance of `Song`.
-Why is the `#create_table` method a class method?
+Above, we created a class method, `.create_table`, that crafts a SQL statement to create a songs table and give that table column names that match the attributes of an individual instance of `Song`.
+Why is the `.create_table` method a class method?
 Well, it is *not* the responsibility of an individual song to create the table it will eventually be saved into.
 It is the job of the class as a whole to create the table that it is mapped to.

 **Top-Tip:** For strings that will take up multiple lines in your text editor, use a [heredoc](https://en.wikipedia.org/wiki/Here_document) to create a string that runs on to multiple lines.
 To create a heredoc, we use: